DenOfEquity/SchedRide/README.md

 * *continuous VP* is also in k-diffusers, normally unused.
 From brief testing, seems worthwhile.
 * ~~*squared* is an ultra-simple curve: step is normalised to 1.0 -> 0.0, squared, then scaled to *sigma_max*-> *sigma_min*.
 Again, from brief testing, seems good.
 Equivalent to custom function: m + (M-m)*(1-x)*(1-x)~~
 * *4th power, thresholded* is a simple curve: step is normalised to 1.0 -> 0.0, taken to fourth power, maximum taken compared to linear scaled by 4/n,  then scaled to *sigma_max*-> *sigma_min*.
 Again, from brief testing, seems good.
 Equivalent to custom function: m + (M-m)*max((1-x)**4, (1-x)/(0.25*n))
+* *LCM to linear* starts with LCM up to change step, then linear to minimum sigma.
+Actually testing switching to linear one step earlier, to retain higher sigmas and hopefully add detail with the second sampler.
+Experimental.
 * ~~*linear* is not even a curve.
 It's *squared* without the squaring.
 Sometimes has use, often does not.~~
 * *custom* allows user-generated schedules using standard Python code.
 The custom function is evaluated at each step.
 The following variables are defined:
 	* *m*: minimum sigma (adjustable in **Settings**, usually ~0.03)